HARPER BROS – HODDER & STOUGHTON.

 HOMOPHON / HOMOCHORD – 1.

 See Frank Andrews: BRI, and especially HD 147, 148, 149, 150, 1985-86.
 Frank gives another ‘tour de force’ in his 4-part detailed history.
 A very important label, based in Germany.
 It appeared here in December 1906, with both single and double sided discs.
 The single sided are extremely scarce; I have never seen one.
 So are the 12″ (30cm) discs; 2018 is the sole example we have.
-But above all, Homophon would, manufacture records for others, and did so quite extensively.
+But above all, Homophon would manufacture records for others, and did so quite extensively.
 Homophone records are also interesting in that they bear two dates, embossed between the label and the groove.
 I have written this up on a separate web-page: Homophone Date Codes.
 These dates also appear on the Homophone ‘clones’ and so are a diagnostic feature of their origin.
 Also, ‘red white and blue’ label German-made Invictas have a similar code, but it is reversed.
 The implication is that Homophone pressed the Invictas; but that is conjectural.
 In mid-1908, the owners of the Zonophone marque took legal action claiming that the Homophone had based their name on Zonophone.
 They won, and so the name Homokord (as used in Germany) was adopted.
 It is conjectured that this spelling was soon changed to the more English ‘Homochord’.
 In the UK, Homophone survived into the early part of the Great War, as the rather plain labels of 4658 and 4662 attest.
 A new company – the British Homophone Co.
 Ltd., – was founded after 1920; but see immediately below, as well as Homochord -3.

 HOMOKORD; HOMOPHON(?) – 2